 Homelessness is an issue in cities all over the country but Shreveport is working on a plan to end chronic homelessness.
-HOPE FOR THE HOMELESS is a collaboration of agencies and individuals who are working together to end homelessness.
+HOPE Connections is a collaboration of agencies and individuals who are working together to end homelessness.
 HOPE is a membership agency with monthly meetings designed to create collaboration, spread knowledge of available services, and explore the “big picture” of homelessness in Northwest Louisiana.

-The Shreveport Downtown Development Authority (DDA) supports the efforts of HOPE FOR THE HOMELESS/HOPE Connections in working towards a more vibrant downtown and an end to chronic homelessness.
+The Shreveport Downtown Development Authority (DDA) supports the efforts of HOPE Connections in working towards a more vibrant downtown and an end to chronic homelessness.

 How You Can Help